-The big majority of engineers, including Professional Engineers, are employed in Contracting, Maintenance, Employees of Consultants, Government, Academia, Sales, etc.

-- Only a small fraction wish to be a 'Submitting Person' in engineering consultancy, i.e. a PEPC. - The PEPC will be legally responsible for the plans and documents submitted to authorities. - The activities of PEPC acting as 'Submitting Person' → has a direct and critical impact on public safety and interest.
-They would need to be examined on their competency. - The PEPC has to pass a Professional Competency Examination (PCE), to secure the submitting license called a Practicing Certificate.
+- The big majority of engineers, including Professional Engineers, are not Consultants - they are employed in Contracting, Maintenance, Factories, Government, Academia, Sales, etc. - Only a small fraction wish to be a 'Submitting Person' in engineering consultancy, i.e. a PEPC.
+He/she is legally being responsible for the plans and documents submitted to authorities. - The activities of PEPC acting as 'Submitting Person' has a direct and critical impact on public safety and interest.
+They would need to be examined on their competency. - Hence the PEPC category has to sit for a PCE Professional Competency Examination - to secure the submitting license called a Practicing Certificate.